Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 Attachments

-Auxillary flow capacities are an important performance metric for these machines as they will often dictate the type of attachments that can be used.
+Auxiliary flow capacities are an important performance metric for these machines, as they often dictate the types of attachments that can be used.
 Whilst a bucket and blade will be used for most tasks, attachments can dramatically improve versatility.
 The image below from Multi One shows just one example of the range of attachments available in this sector.

-A stone collecting bucket and artificial grass attachment might not be terribly useful but a timber grab, tree shear, post driver and auger may well just be.
-Winches, compressors, generators and hydraulic power packs might also be useful, especially the latter for powering hand tools such as chainsaws, breakers and cutting equipment.
+A stone collecting bucket and artificial grass attachment might not be useful but a timber grab, tree shear, post driver and auger may be.
+Winches, compressors, generators and hydraulic power packs might also be useful, especially the latter, for powering hand tools such as chainsaws, breakers and cutting equipment.

 Here are a few examples…